PicnicSupermarket/FingerPaintView/README.md

 2. Make sure the view is in edit mode (`app:inEditMode="true"`)

 3. Go crazy drawing on the view.
 When you're done with the drawing, you can access the final bitmap via the view's `getDrawable()` method.
-This bitmap will be the result of the original bitmap combined with your custom drawing)
+This bitmap will be the result of the original bitmap combined with your custom drawing.
 ```java
 val bitmap = fingerPaintView.bitmap
 ```